gerrix1701/apparmor-profiles/README.md

 ## Firefox
 The *firefox* profile was tested with Manjaro Linux.
 I've added support for KeePassXC extension, Yubikeys and widevine video plugin.
-Copy `firefox` to `/etc/apparmor.d/abstractions/ubuntu-browsers.d/` and `usr.bin.firefox-esr` to `/etc/apparmor.d/`.
+Copy `firefox` to `/etc/apparmor.d/abstractions/ubuntu-browsers.d/` and `usr.bin.firefox` to `/etc/apparmor.d/`.
 Also run `sudo touch /etc/apparmor.d/local/usr.bin.firefox`, then activate the profile.

 ## Thunderbird
 The *thunderbird* profile was tested with Manjaro Linux.
 Run `sudo touch /etc/apparmor.d/local/usr.bin.thunderbird` and copy `usr.bin.thunderbird` to `/etc/apparmor.d/` before activating the profile.